-Beer in Prague
+Beer Tour Prague

 Since we were on the subject of beer we decided to hop back on the tram to go to the Prague Beer Museum for the beer experience tour.

 That evening the whole group went to Salm Palace by Prague Castle for a Czech dinner.
 Local food, wine, and a musical duo made the night fun.

 We had to leave Prague the next morning and I feel that although we touched on many of the highlights of the city and a few places less travelled, there is so much more that we didn’t have time to experience.
-I suppose that gives us an excuse to return.